muzixizhu/learngit/readme.txt

 this is a github learn file, I find it is very interesting to use git to do version controling. creating a new branck is quick.

+creating a new branck is quick & simple.